 Enable compression to provide faster transmission times between IIS and compression-enabled browsers.
 The implementation details can be found here http://technet.microsoft.com/en-us/library/cc771003(v=ws.10).aspx.
-Simply include the following within your web.config file. credits stackoverflow
+Include the following within your web.config file. credits StackOverflow

 2 – Leverage Browser Caching

-This will allow browsers to take advantage of caching.
-Simply include the following within your web.config file.
+Browser Caching will allow browsers to take advantage of caching.
+Include the following within your web.config file.

 3 – Optimize your images

-I found out that I could shave off 25% on the average file size but wasn’t really fond of the idea of re-upload all my images.
-Fortunately a plugin called EWWW Image Optimizer supports optimizing all existing assets.
-It’s even possible to alter the compression setting; however the defaults are perfectly fine options.
+I found out that I could shave off 25% on the average file size but wasn’t fond of the idea of re-upload all my images.
+Fortunately, a plugin called EWWW Image Optimizer supports optimizing all existing assets.
+It’s even possible to alter the compression setting; however, the defaults are perfectly fine options.
 New images will be compressed by default.

 4 – WordPress caching

-WordPress can be optimized internally as well by introducing a new caching layer/framework.
-After having played with a couple of plugins I’ve seen the best results after installing W3 Total Cache W3 Total Cache.
-This plugin allows caching at various levels like; Page, Database and Object.
+You can optimize WordPress by introducing a new caching layer/framework.
+After having played with a couple of plugins, I’ve seen the best results after installing W3 Total Cache.
+This plugin allows caching at various levels like; Page, Database, and Object.

-Note: I haven’t really configured a CDN within Azure.
-As for now I’m just directly pointing to the blob storage instead.
-This has some disadvantages given that you will only benefit loading assets from a different domain and not able to specify a TTL, undoing some of the earlier changes.
-In addition, this might affect your search engine ranking as well.
-Setting up a CDN isn’t that complex, the details can be found here:
+Note: I haven’t configured a CDN within Azure.
+As for now, I’m just directly pointing to the blob storage instead.
+Doing this has some disadvantages, given that you will only benefit from loading assets from a different domain and not able to specify a TTL.
+This might affect your search engine ranking as well.
+Setting up a CDN isn’t that complex;

 Using CDN for Azure